For vets

 Why choose me to refer to?

-As part of being a *Provisional member of Association of Pet Behaviour Counsellors, gaining the practical experience necessary to be assessed as a Clinical Animal Behaviourist (CAB) and therefore become a Full Member of the APBC, I am bound by their code of conduct to see all behaviour cases on Veterinary Referral Only.
+As an Associate member of the APBC, gaining the practical experience necessary to be assessed as a Clinical Animal Behaviourist (CAB) and therefore become a Full Member of the APBC, I follow the APBC Code of Conduct and work on veterinary referral only.

 Refer a case